Raspberry & Blackberry Home Gardening

 Does walking out to the garden for a handful of just-picked raspberries or blackberries for your breakfast cereal appeal to you?
-Or perhaps filling your freezer with berries you can eat all year long?
-Bramble fruit (also called caneberries) take little space and start to bear fruit the second year after planting.
-And home gardeners have the advantage of being able to choose some of the cultivars that are extremely flavorful but don’t hold up in commercial marketing.
+Or perhaps you are interested in filling your freezer with berries you can eat all year long?
+Blackberries and raspberries take little space in a garden and start to bear fruit the second year after planting.
+There are numerous berry cultivars with exceptional flavor and hardiness that are perfect for home gardens.

 Some nurseries also provide detailed planting and care information on their websites.
-An online search will also turn up lots of other information, including YouTube videos, but be aware that the quality is variable and information may not be applicable to your area.
+An online search will also turn up lots of other information, including YouTube videos, but be aware that the quality and reliability of information is variable and information may not be applicable to your area.

 - Growing Blackberries in Your Home Garden (Oregon)